yushiangfu/study-notes/c0-task-memory.md

 The possible entry values are:

 - Unmapped
-  - Accessing this area triggers a page fault (hardware behavior).
+  - Accessing this entry triggers a page fault (hardware behavior).
 - Section mapping
   - The value stored is the destination physical address already.
   - The mapping size is 1M, and it's only used in kernel space